 Always research your options.
 There are a lot of choices to choose from.
-The web is a great place to look to see what you like and even some of the manufactures even have a design centers or pictures of garage doors.
-Tell the sales rep what you are looking for and that you have looked on line and have an idea of what you want and a price in mind of what you want to spend.
-Ask questions
+The web is a great place to look to see what you like and some of the manufacturers even have design centers or pictures of garage doors.
+Tell the sales rep what you are looking for and that you have looked online and have an idea of what you want and a price in mind of what you want to spend.

 - What is the door made of steel, wood, fiberglass, vinyl or composite?